 Workers’ compensation laws exist to help employees who are injured on the job, including injuries involving equipment-related failures.
-Workers’ compensation laws are supposed to protect the interests of employees and save them from unnecessary distress and hassle, but sometimes the help of an experienced workers’ compensation attorney like those at Grimes Teich Anderson are needed to make sure an injured worker gets the compensation and help to which they may be entitled.
+Workers’ compensation laws are supposed to protect the interests of employees and save them from unnecessary distress and hassle, but sometimes the help of an experienced North Carolina or South Carolina workers’ compensation lawyer like those at Grimes Teich Anderson are needed to make sure an injured worker gets the compensation and help to which they may be entitled.

 Depending on whether you were injured on the job in North Carolina or South Carolina, Workers’ Compensation benefits may include: coverage of medical expenses (including but not limited to hospital costs and doctor’s visits, medication, corrective surgeries and therapies, and medical devices); and disability benefits for permanent disability.

 If you have been injured by equipment in your line of work, you may be entitled to benefits to cover part or all of your expenses as you recover and rebuild your life.
-Grimes Teich Anderson LLP’s South Carolina and North Carolina attorneys are experienced in workers’ compensation law and the kinds of cases that may arise from equipment failure.
+Grimes Teich Anderson LLP’s North Carolina and South Carolina workers' compensation attorneys are experienced in this area of the law and the kinds of cases that may arise from equipment failure.
 We invite you to call us for a free case evaluation.
 We can help protect your interests and fight for the benefits to which you may be entitled.

 The best way to protect your financial and personal interests is to speak to a qualified attorney.
 Keep up with every cost from your injury case, do not discuss your situation on social media, and do not settle or make agreements with your company’s insurance representatives without counsel.FREE CASE EVALUATION

 Were you injured on the job in an equipment related incident in North Carolina or South Carolina?
-Contact Grimes Teich Anderson today at (800) 533-6845 and ask for your free consultation with a personal injury attorney, or fill out the online case evaluation form on our website.
+Contact Grimes Teich Anderson today at 800.533.6845 and ask for your free consultation with a workers' compensation attorney in North Carolina or South Carolina, or fill out the online case evaluation form on our website.